-When kids think about sorting, they think about putting things into piles based on the most visible characteristic they have in common, but if you help your child to look a little closer, he’ll be able to see subtler common attributes, too.
+When kids think about sorting, they think about putting things into piles based on the most visible characteristic they have in common, but if you help your child to look a little closer, they’ll be able to see subtler common attributes, too.

 Ways to Sort Items

-- Same type of objects
+- Type of objects

 Depending on the objects you have to use for patterns and sorting, it can get even more complicated.
-For example, if your child is sorting buttons, he can sort them by size, sort them by color and/or by the number of holes in each button.
+For example, if your child is sorting buttons, he can sort them by size, sort them by color, and/or by the number of holes in each button.
 Shoes can be sorted into left and right, laces and no laces, stinky or not stinky and so on.

 Connecting Sorting and Patterns

-Once your child recognizes that a group of objects can be put into groups by their similar characteristics, he can start making patterns by using those characteristics.
+Once your child recognizes that a group of objects can be put into groups by their similar characteristics, they can start making patterns by using those characteristics.
 Those buttons?
 Well, let’s consider the ones with two holes “Group A” and the ones with four holes “Group B.” If there were any buttons with one hole, those can be “Group C.”